 Why the need for a South African Guild of Actors?

 - 1933 USA - Actors in Hollywood worked on films with unrestricted working hours, no enforced turn-around and no formal meal breaks.
 If they rebelled against the studios and their working conditions, they were in for a hard time.
-Fuelled by both idealism (the belief that mobilizing the acting community can create change) and outrage, the Screen Actors Guild (SAG) was created to build a respected organisation to protect actors.
+Fuelled by both idealism (the belief that mobilising the acting community can create change) and outrage, the Screen Actors Guild (SAG) was created to build a respected organisation to protect actors.
 SAG focused on key issues and their victories slowly created the US entertainment industry as we know it today.
 Notable wins include -

 - 1952 USA – Actors are able to claim a residual payment for television re-runs